padicao2010/LoveCoroutine/README.md

 lc:sendSignal("a")
 ```

-It should be like this:
+It should be fixed like this:

 ```lua
 lc:run(function()